COVID Workforce Update

 - TAO Self-Help is an online library of engaging, interactive programs to learn life skills and to help you bounce back from disappointments or stumbling blocks.
 TAO is free and available to anyone at OSU with a working @okstate email address.

 - The CDC has published information about Coping with Stress during this time.

 - Center for Family Services is an on-campus, outpatient mental health clinic open to individuals, couples, and families.
 Their mission is to provide high-quality, low-cost marriage and family therapy services to OSU faculty, staff, students, and the Stillwater community within a training environment for graduate students in marriage and family therapy.

 - Psychological Services Center (PSC) provides services to children, adolescents, and adults.
 Services are available to residents of Stillwater and the surrounding community, as well as OSU students, faculty, and staff.

 Employees are encouraged to visit the Department of Wellness for a full list of mental health resources by clicking here.

 Due to the risks associated with the COVID-19, OSU is installing these temporary guidelines to assist you in planning for domestic and international travel activities.

-Given the continuing guidance of state, federal and world health organizations, the domestic and international travel guidelines have been modified:
+Given the continuing guidance of state, federal and world health organizations, the university’s domestic and international travel guidelines are as follows:

-- Effective immediately, all in and out-of-state travel for University-related business or academic purposes is suspended until further notice, unless such travel is essential to the university and approved by the Provost or the appropriate Vice President.
-All employees may continue to travel to and from work.
-OSU Extension field staff will receive further clarification specific to their work responsibilities from Vice President Coon.
-Reimbursement will not be processed from any funding source for travel (in and out-of-state) on or after March 18 that does not include approval by the Provost or appropriate Vice President.
+- All out-of-state and international travel for university-related business or academic purposes will remain suspended until further notice, unless such travel is essential to the university and approved by the appropriate dean, appropriate vice president, or administrative designee.
+Reimbursement will not be processed from any funding source for out-of-state travel that does not include approval by the appropriate dean, appropriate vice president, or administrative designee.